-There are plenty of bike trails to explore around Mui Wo, and on the island of Lantau, but if you’re planning on heading to the Silvermine Waterfall (and are after an easy ride), you can cut your travel time by choosing to cycle!
+There are plenty of bike trails to explore around Mui Wo, but if you’re planning on heading to the Silvermine Waterfall (and are after an easy ride), you can cut your travel time by choosing to cycle!
 Rent a bike from the Friendly Bike Shop by the ferry pier (for approx. $30), and then follow the sign-posted route.
 It’s worth noting that the bike shop doesn’t open until about 10am most days (and is closed on Tuesdays).

 If you’re after a longer and more challenging bike route, the scenic Mui Wo loop is also a good option.
 The 25km trail features views of both the sea and the hills, with one of the tracks even leading up to the Big Buddha.
-We wouldn’t recommend this taril to beginners, and would also suggest that a mountain bike is your best bet to tackle it with, as certain sections can be more rural.
+We wouldn’t recommend this trail for beginners, and would also suggest that you need a mountain bike seeing as certain sections can be more rural.
 These can also be rented from the Friendly Bike Shop.

 Man Mo Temple

-Sitauted close by to Mui Wo, in the village of Pak Ngan Heung, you can find an authentic little temple.
-It was built in 1958 and has origins in the Ming Dynasty, and although small in size, it has its own charm, complete with gorgeous artworks.
+Situated close to Mui Wo, in the village of Pak Ngan Heung, you can find Man Mo Temple.
+It was built in 1958 and has origins in the Ming Dynasty.
+Although small in size, it has its own charm, complete with gorgeous artworks.

-Live n Mui Wo and not sure where to take your pets when something’s up?
-The SPCA has a clinic in the area complete with pet boarding and grooming services, behaviour and training classes, veterinary clinic and adoption services.
+Live in Mui Wo and not sure where to take your pets when something’s up?
+The SPCA has a clinic in the area, complete with pet boarding and grooming services, behaviour and training classes, and adoption services.